permissionizer/server/README.md

 # Permissionizer / Server

-This is a server for [Permissionizer App](TODO), a GitHub OIDC provider that issues tokens for requesting GitHub repositories if allowed by the target repository.
+This is a server for [Permissionizer](https://github.com/marketplace/actions/permissionizer-request-token), a GitHub OIDC provider that issues tokens for requesting GitHub repositories if allowed by the target repository.

+For detailed guidance on how to use the Permissionizer App, please refer to the [permissionizer/request-token](https://github.com/marketplace/actions/permissionizer-request-token) action documentation.

-## Custom Deployment
+### Custom Deployment

+While the process of issuing tokens is secure and requires explicit policies for the token exchange, to maintain full control over token exchange and deployment, organizations can create a custom Permissionizer App (public or internal) and deploy an instance of the Permissionizer Server.
+This ensures that no tokens ever leave the organization's internal network.

+To deploy a custom instance of the Permissionizer Server, follow these steps:

+1. **Create a GitHub App**

-1. Create a GitHub App with required permissions and install it into the repository / org
+   Set up a GitHub App with the required permissions and install it into the desired repository or organization.
+The only required permission is `contents: read`, that ensures the server can read the `.github/permissionizer.yaml` policy file in the target repository, all other permissions are optional and depend on which permissions you might need to request for cross-repository automations.

+2. **Configure the Server**

-2. Add app details into `config/permissionizer-server.yaml` or use Environment variables (see `config/.env`).
+   Add the GitHub App details to the `config/permissionizer-server.yaml` file or use environment variables (refer to `config/.env` for supported variables).

+3. **Run the Server**

-3. Use docker image `ghcr.io/permissionizer/server:latest` to run the server with mounting the configuration or using environment variables.
+   Use the official Docker image `ghcr.io/permissionizer/server:latest` to deploy the server.
+Mount the configuration file or pass the required environment variables.

+4. **Integrate with `permissionizer/request-token`**

-4. When using `permissionizer/request-token` action, specify the `permissionizer-server` URL:
+   When using the `permissionizer/request-token` action, specify the custom server URL in the `permissionizer-server` input:

    ```yaml
    - id: request-token
      uses: permissionizer/request-token@v1